studyingChristianity/symbols/*journal.md

 ### 🚨Illega drug sales🚨

-- Illicit resale of prescription drugs
+- Illicit resale of prescription drugs (Opioid marketing = Make you feel pain via the air)
 - Exploiting regulatory loopholes - Sold online as "not for human consumption" or "for research purposes only"

 ### ☄️New Christians☄️